twesterhout/lattice-symmetries/README.md

 The code can be roughly divided into a few layers.
 At the very bottom we have error handling (`error_handling.*` files) and utilities (`bits512.hpp`, `intrusive_ptr.hpp` files).
 Next, we have the permutation-to-Benes-network compiler (`permutation.*` files).
-Intermediate representation if these networks are then converted into more compact form optimized for forward propagation (`network.*` files define the representation and `kernel.*` files implement the forward propagation).
+Intermediate representation of these networks are then converted into more compact form optimized for forward propagation (`network.*` files define the representation and `kernel.*` files implement the forward propagation).
 Using Benes networks we build symmetries (`symmetry.*`).
-They keep track of the characters of the symmetry group, allow to find representative vectors, etc. Given a bunch of symmetry operators, we construct the symmetry group (`group.*` files).
+They keep track of the characters of the symmetry group, allow to find representative vectors (`state_info.*` files), etc. Given a bunch of symmetry operators, we construct the symmetry group (`group.*` files).
 Finally, this symmetry group is used to construct a Hilbert space basis (`basis.*` files).
 For small systems, one can explicitly construct a list of all representative vectors of the basis.
 We call it "cache" (`cache.*` files).
 It allows one to determine the Hilbert space dimension, assigns indices to representative vectors etc.

 Having a Hilbert space basis is typically not enough.
 We need to define a Hamiltonian.
 All operators in `lattice_symmetries` are assumed to be Hermitian and are defined as sums of "interaction" terms (`operator.*` files).
 These are just small operators defined on 1-, 2-, 3-, or 4-spin subsystems.
-Operators can then be applied to explicit vectors (e.g. for exact diagonalization) of in a CPS (continuation-passing-style) for more general applications (e.g. neural quantum states).
+Operators can then be applied to explicit vectors (e.g. for exact diagonalization) or in a CPS (continuation-passing-style) for more general applications (e.g. neural quantum states).